wisemuffin/NHS_Visualisations/README.md

 * Then [Jupyter Notebooks](http://jupyter.org/) are an excellent way for others to reproduce my analysis

-#### Alternatively you can run the dash application by skipping the Jupyer Step and completing the following steps
+#### Alternatively you can run the dash application by skipping the Juptyer Step and completing the following steps

 * Run the app with: $python app.py in the command line
 * Visit http:127.0.0.1:8050/ in your web browser (or what ever http site is shown after running the app.py)